Veterans Commission chairman says Stitt has targeted him for removal

 OKLAHOMA CITY — Another member of the Oklahoma Veterans Commission says he is being targeted by Gov. Kevin Stitt for removal.

-In a Monday letter, Commission Chairman Jerry Ball said Stitt’s Secretary of Military Affairs John Nash recently met with the organization he represents on the commission — the American Legion.
+In a letter Monday, Commission Chairman Jerry Ball said Stitt’s secretary of military affairs, John Nash, recently met with the organization Ball represents on the commission — the American Legion.

 “He has, on behalf of the Governor, delivered an ultimatum to our organization by threat of a very public termination of my service to the Oklahoma Veterans Commission if you are unable to coerce me to resign,” the letter to the state commander and other American Legion members states.